|

 Arabian.
 Family

+9-a.
 Bred and raced by the 3rd Duke of Devonshire, Snip won

 his first race, in 1741, at Beccles, Suffolk, earning

-£50 while defeating Mr. Trevor's Thirkelby (Easby Snake),
+£50 while defeating Mr Trevor's Thirkelby (Easby Snake),

-Mr. Shuldam's Fancy and three others.
+Mr Shuldam's Fancy and three others.
 He ran later at

 Newmarket without success, in spite of which his "high